An NCI-funded Skills Development Course

 In the meantime, registration is now open for the 2026 Conference on Intervention Optimization, a complementary venue to connect with researchers and methodologists working with SMARTs and MRTs and deepen your knowledge of intervention optimization.

-Dates: May 18-20, 2026
+Conference Dates: May 18-20, 2026

 Location: Bethesda, MD